 Just keep in mind that if you’re not purchasing these foods fresh, there are some things to keep in mind:

 - SODIUM: Many canned vegetables have sodium added to them for flavor or for preservation.
-Choose low sodium and no salt options to ensure that excess sodium isn’t sneaking into your diet.
+Choose low sodium and no salt options to ensure that excess sodium isn’t sneaking into your balanced diet.
 In instances where sodium is added to your veggies, make sure to drain your veggies and then wash them to reduce the quantity of sodium you’re ingesting.

 - FAT: Frozen and canned veggies that come with sauces tend to be higher in fat.
 While healthy fats are definitely acceptable on the South Beach Diet, the calories can really add up if you’re not careful.
 Check the ingredients label of these items before purchasing to ensure you’re buying fresh veggies without any creamy sauces or buttery finishes.